tubemogul/puppet-aerospike/README.markdown

 network context of the aerospike configuration file.

 This parameter is a hash table with:
-  - the property name as key
+  * the property name as key
-  - the property value as value
+  * the property value as value

-**IMPORTANT:** for declaring mesh-seed-address-port, you will need to use the
+**IMPORTANT:** for declaring mesh-seed-address-port, you will need to use the `'mesh-seed-address-port <IP Address>'` as a key if you want it to work.
-           'mesh-seed-address-port <IP Address>' as a key if you want it to work.
+See [Configuring a rack-aware cluster](#configuring-a-rack-aware-cluster) for an example using this.

 Default:

 ```
 {
   'mode'     => 'multicast',